 - Some companies offer perks like Silver Sneakers

 Policy Guide connects with an extensive network of health insurance providers, but we prefer to work with the best-rated carriers.

 That’s why we favor the following health insurance companies:

-If you’d like help finding what each company offers, don’t hesitate to call and talk with an agent about plan options.
+If you’d like to help comparing each Medigap company, don’t hesitate to call and talk with an agent about plan options.

-Our insurance agents will help you evaluate your health care needs, compare policies, and find the best Medicare health plan rates in your area.
+Our insurance agents will help you evaluate your healthcare needs, compare policies, and find your area’s best Medicare health plan rates.
 We can also forecast future monthly premiums to protect your financial stability as you age.

 - Types of Medigap Plans

 - When Can I Apply for a Medicare Supplement Plan?